 Ratesetter is a well-established provider for making P2P investments.

-Follow the link below to also learn more about P2P and RateSetter.
+Follow the links below to also learn more about P2P, RateSetter and The House Crowd.

 8. Dividend Income Investing

 Dividends are a way for companies to return money to shareholders.
 The other way is through a share buyback.